Main Character In A Story Is Called

 Flat Backstory A one‑line origin story feels like filler.

 Neglecting the Antagonist’s Humanity A villain that’s a one‑dimensional evil can feel unrealistic.
-Layer the backstory through memories, foreshadowing, and revealed secrets over time.
+Worth adding: Maintain a consistent voice or explain any deliberate shifts (e.

-Over‑Reliance on External Plot Devices The protagonist becomes a puppet of the plot.
-Give the protagonist agency; let them make choices that influence the direction of the story.
+Over‑Reliance on External Plot Devices The protagonist becomes a puppet of the plot. , a change in perspective).

 Bringing It All Together

 Remember: the protagonist need not be flawless or the savior of the world.
-Plus, what matters most is that they feel real, that their decisions carry weight, and that readers can see a part of themselves reflected in their struggles and triumphs.
+Consider this: what matters most is that they feel real, that their decisions carry weight, and that readers can see a part of themselves reflected in their struggles and triumphs.
 When the protagonist’s journey feels authentic, the story itself takes on a life of its own—drawing readers into a world where every choice matters and every outcome is earned.

 Final Thoughts